A Day In Saugatuck Michigan

 After visiting the original Mitten Brewing in Grand Rapids back in 2018, we knew we had to stop in their downtown Saugatuck location.
 Not only do they serve great beer, but their pizza is top notch!
 We even went back the next day to have it again.

-Best part of visiting during the summer is Mitten’s Peanuts & Cracker Jack on tap!!
-We first heard about this limited release many years ago.
-Every summer we have looked for the cans in multiple stores, with no luck finding it.
+Best part of visiting during the summer is Mitten Brewing’s Peanuts & Cracker Jack on tap!!
+We first heard about this limited release years before visiting the Grand Rapids location.
+Every summer we had looked for the cans in multiple stores, with no luck finding it.
 Finally, we got to try it, and Peanuts & Cracker Jack lives up to the hype.
-Our server almost talked us into the last case during our second visit, and now we wish we had grabbed it.
+Our server almost talked us into the last case during our second visit.
+Looking back, we wish we had bought

 Guardian Brewing and Waypost Beer

 Sadly we didn’t have the time to stop at Guardian Brewing, which is just north of downtown.
 I personally would love to go back, since it’s a female run brewery.
 Waypost Beer is just south of Saugatuck, in Fenville.
-You can actually see it on the east side of 196, and we drove past.
-Such a bummer we were over in west Michigan during the week, and many places still had limited hours of operation, thanks to the pandemic.
+You can actually see it on the east side of 196, as you drive past.
+Such a bummer we were over in west Michigan during the week, and many places still had limited hours of operation during summer of 2020.

 A Summer Day in Saugatuck Michigan